nevendyulgerov/documents/ammo.md

 `Note:` Internally, the checks for strong types rely on the type checker methods isNum, isStr, isBool, etc. These methods are directly available from ammo.

+`Note:` Strong types are achieved with ES6's proxy implementation and the usage of trap for the set method.

 #### Inheritance in ammo.app

 Ammo.app supports inheritance via the .inherit() method.
 Use this method when you want your app to inherit functionality from another ammo.app: